|

 Written exam, Systematic Observation of Student

 Regular attendance and active participation in the seminar, fulfillment of the ongoing requirements.
-Excused absences allowed: 3.
+Attendance policy: a maximum of two absences is permitted.

 Recommended literature